Student Transportation Services of Central Ontario

 PVNC Guidelines

-We are pleased to present The PVNC Catholic District School Board's Transportation guidelines.
+We are pleased to present guidelines for PVNC Catholic District School Board's Transportation.

-(b) Students will be provided transportation if their primary residence is more than the eligibility distance by direct route noted below, by publicly maintained road and/or walkway, from school:
+Students will be eligible for transportation services if their primary residence is more than the eligibility distance noted below by the shortest direct walking route as measured by STSCO (by publicly maintained road and/or walkway) from the school that the primary residence is within the catchment area for:

 Grades 9-12 3.2 km.

-Students eligible for transportation according to the eligibility distances noted above will be assigned to a bus stop location according to the following distance guidelines:
+Students eligible for transportation according to the eligibility distances noted above will be assigned to a bus stop location according to the following bus stop location distance guidelines, as measured by STSCO:

 Grades 9-12 1.6 km.